My Hot Flash Was Actually a Kundalini Awakening (It Wasn't)

 Oh, I thought, looking at the bullet points.
 So it's not a spiritual emergency.
 It's just my body.

-Here's the thing I've come to believe: It's never just your body.
+Just my body, I told myself.
+But here's the thing I've come to believe.
+It's never just your body.
 Your body is where you live.
 It's the altar you carry everywhere.
 When it changes, you change.
-And when it changes dramatically, without your permission, in ways you can't control?
+And when it changes dramatically, without your permission, in ways you can't control, that is a kind of initiation.

-I'm saying that I refuse to believe this transition is meaningless just because it's biological.
-That dismissing it as "just hormones" is the same bullshit energy that dismisses women's pain as hysteria and women's intuition as delusion.
+I'm not saying my hot flashes are sacred.
+I'm saying that I refuse to believe this transition is meaningless just because it's biological, and that dismissing it as "just hormones" is the same bullshit energy that dismisses women's pain as hysteria and women's intuition as delusion.

-My body is changing.
-Dramatically.
-Without asking my permission.
-And I get to decide what that means.
+My body is changing dramatically, without asking my permission, and I get to decide what that means.

 Tonight, at 3:17 AM, if I wake up burning again, I'm going to try something different.
+I'm going to sit up, light a candle, and say, Okay.
+I'm listening.
+What are you trying to tell me?

 And then I'm going to drink a large glass of cold water, because I'm also dehydrated.